1995 - Young Thugz EP / Dramacyde (with Dramacydal)

 13. Make No Mistakes feat.
 Thug Life & 2Pac / Moe-Z UNLEAKED

 • 1995/?.
-It is said to have some lines or even a verse by 2Pac from jail through the phone (maybe just a chorus).
+It is said to have some lines or even a verse given by 2Pac from prison through the phone (maybe just a chorus).

-• 1994/11 - 1995/06 (?) (new Dramacydal verses).
-2Pac and Young Hollywood recorded their verses in November 94 for the Young Thugz EP.
+• 1994/08 - 1995/06 (?) (new Dramacydal minus Felony verses).
+2Pac and Young Hollywood recorded their verses in August 94 for the Young Thugz EP.
 This second version got new verses from the other Dramacydal members.
-For that reason, some people say this version would have been made after their death...
-But Dramacydal voices ound still young so I presume they re-recorded a new version in mid 95 (around the time of "Hard 2 Imagine" single, when Felony was not with them but recording with Fatal), thinking the song and the album would be out in beginning of '96 : "where will I be next year", so in '97.
-In Thug Life Volume II tracklist, there will be a Dramacydal song "On Top of The World" remixed by Moe-Z (original by Mopreme), maybe they had many other remixed songs they made before going to Death Row...
+For that reason, some people were saying this version had been made after their death...
+But Dramacydal voices sound still young so I presume they re-recorded a new version in mid 95 (around the time of "Hard 2 Imagine" single, when Young Ho aka Felony was not with them but was maybe already hanging with Fatal), thinking the song and the album would be out only in '96 : "where will I be next year", so in '97.

 • Samples :